yusufadji/whatsapp-sticker-json-generator/README.md

 #### Linux

-1. Open generate-content-json.sh and modify the variables under the comment # [MODIFY THIS] according to your needs.
+1. Open generate-content-json.sh with your prefered text editor and modify the variables under the comment # [MODIFY THIS] according to your needs.
-2. Run the script:
+2. Run the script with this command on your terminal:

 ```
 ./generate-content-json.sh